gaetanX21/gaetanX21.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-**Studies:** I hold a Master's degree in Applied Mathematics from
- <a href="https://www.polytechnique.edu/">Ecole Polytechnique</a> and I am now pursuing the <a href="https://www.master-mva.com/">MVA</a> Master 2 program in Machine Learning at <a href="https://www.ens-paris-saclay.fr/">ENS Paris-Saclay</a>.
+**Studies:** I hold a Master's degree in Applied Mathematics (<a href="https://programmes.polytechnique.edu/en/ingenieur-polytechnicien-program/ingenieur-polytechnicien-program">Cycle Ingénieur</a>) from <a href="https://www.polytechnique.edu/">École Polytechnique</a> and a Master 2 specialization in Machine Learning (<a href="https://www.master-mva.com/">MVA</a>) from <a href="https://www.ens-paris-saclay.fr/">ENS Paris-Saclay</a>.

-**Interests:** My goal is to apply interpretable machine learning & robust statistical models in high-impact domains among healthcare, finance, and energy.
+**Interests:** Frontier AI (especially reasoning) certainly is quite a thing, but interpretable machine learning & robust statistical models are also interesting.
+Outside of linear algebra & compute, I like triathlon and reading about anything and everything.